See also; Kriega Overlander S – OS-32

 All the straps also felt a bit on the short side, when you consider how wide a high-piped bike rack can be.
 Of course, your typical retro sled will usually sling its pipes low.
 Longer straps also enable tucking other stuff under them, outside the bags.

 As it was I didn’t get into the bags much during the day; all my day stuff was in the included pouch strapped on the back on the seat.
-On the dirt I kept the pace down to reduce loads on the sidepanels – the thoughtful hypalon patches all kept wear to a minimum – or pretty much zero.
+On the dirt I kept the pace down to reduce loads on the sidepanels – the thoughtful hypalon patches all kept wear to pretty much zero.

 In case you don’t know, hypalon is the very durable rubber-based fabric they use to make white water rafts.
-And those things last 20 years.
-A bit overkill on panniers, but very few plastic-based fabrics such as PVC abrade anywhere as well.
+And those things last 20 years or more.
+A bit overkill on panniers, but very few plastic-based fabrics such as PVC abrade anywhere near as well.

 There are other thoughtful touches like extra straps to make a shoulder bag, and another set to attach the bags directly to a rack and so eliminate the over-straps which may get uncomfortable for a pillion.